DLR-KI/fl-documentation/docs/tutorial/introduction/communication.md

 **Create Participants**: This involves identifying or setting up the individuals that will be participating in the training.
-Ultimately, the participants are represented by HTTP(S) endpoints, which are targeted through notifications.
+Ultimately, the participants are characterized by HTTP(S) endpoints, i.e., access points to the server, which are addressed through notifications.
 These endpoints simply need to respond appropriately and relay their results back to the server.

 **Create Model**: This involves providing a model that will be used during the training.